 A Conversation with Azar Nafisi

-On September 9, 2021, 12PM - 1PM EDT, join award-winning author Dr. Azar Nafisi as she illuminates the power of Art and Music on human relations and international diplomacy.
-This event is open to the public and co-hosted virtually by the WFI Counsel of Leopards and Arts Counsel.
+On September 9, 2021, 12PM - 1PM EDT, award-winning author Dr. Azar Nafisi as she illuminated the power of Art and Music on human relations and international diplomacy.
+This event was hosted virtually by the WFI Arts Counsel.

 Dr. Azar Nafisi is a lifelong champion and ardent supporter of the importance of Humanities and Liberal Arts and the role they play in the preservation and promotion of democracy.
 She is best known as the author of the national best-seller Reading Lolita in Tehran: A Memoir in Books, which electrified its readers with a compassionate and often harrowing portrait of the Islamic revolution in Iran and how it affected one university professor and her students.